elliepriestley/word_games/README.md

 This section lists any assumptions I have made about the functionality or known limitations of the program.
  - Program now only accepts user guesses that are 5-letter words with characters a..z
+ - Program does not currently allow the user to choose the no of rounds / difficulty level
+ - Program does not currently allow the user to 'select' which word they want to unscramble first
+ - Program does not currently have the ability to recognise when a user is new.
+It will play the Introduction / rules to the game at the start of each new game
  - Guess system is currently case-sensitive
  - Program does not currently accept command-line arguments.
  - Does not currently account for multiple correct answers on one scrambled word: i.e. 'hired' and 'hider'